 Shrubs Are Perfect For Small Areas Like Under Windows Or Near Borders

 Shrubs are a type of woody plant characterized by their relatively low height and multiple stems arising from the base.
-They are distinct from trees, which typically have a single trunk and a taller height.
-These plants have unique characteristics and play significant roles in landscaping, ecology, and horticulture.
-They are a diverse plant group with several unique characteristics and specializations.
-Here are som...
+They are different from trees, which usually have a single trunk and are taller.
+Shrubs are unique in their characteristics and play significant roles in landscaping, ecology, and horticulture.
+This diverse group of plants has several special features and specializations.
+Here are some notable cha...

 Shrubs Are Perfect For Small Areas Like Under Windows Or Near Borders

 Shrubs are a type of woody plant characterized by their relatively low height and multiple stems arising from the base.
-They are distinct from trees, which typically have a single trunk and a taller height.
-These plants have unique characteristics and play significant roles in landscaping, ecology, and horticulture.
-They are a diverse plant group with several unique characteristics and specializations.
-Here are some notable features and specialties of shrubs:
+They are different from trees, which usually have a single trunk and are taller.
+Shrubs are unique in their characteristics and play significant roles in landscaping, ecology, and horticulture.
+This diverse group of plants has several special features and specializations.
+Here are some notable characteristics and specialties of shrubs:

 Size and Growth Habit: